SandwichGouda/Data/Data.md

   * Note the presence of the Q letter : this is why its descendent is called QinQ.
   * The standard [IEEE 802.1ad](https://en.wikipedia.org/wiki/IEEE_802.1ad), known informally as **QinQ** (or stacked VLANs), allows multiple VLAN tags to be inserted into a single frame.
   * The frame is then double tagged.
 One tag contains the VLAN ID, the second the "sub-vlan" ID (so to speak).
+- Using the norm IEEE_802.1ad implies to increase the maximum ethernet frame size of 4 bytes
+- Or, to switch into Jumbo frame.
+  * Jumbo frames are Ethernet frames with more than 1500 bytes of payload, the limit set by the IEEE (802.3) standard.
+  * The payload limit for jumbo frames is variable, 9000 bytes is the most commonly used limit, but smaller and larger limits exist.
+  * Many Gigabit Ethernet switches and Gigabit Ethernet NICs, and some Fast Ethernet switches and Fast Ethernet NICs can support jumbo frames.
+  * Many vendors also adopted the size; however, jumbo frames are not part of the official IEEE (802.3) Ethernet standard.

 ### VXLANS